Program Overview

 We ensure Toledo's water is safe, clean, and distributed efficiently to all customers.

-The multi-year project will remove and replace all lead drinking water service lines.
-This is part of a national and state-wide initiative to protect residents from potential exposure to lead in their drinking water.
+The multi-year project will remove and replace all lead drinking water service lines as part of a national and state-wide initiative to protect residents from potential exposure to lead in their drinking water.

 Replacement Process